-The CVM Student Government Association (SGA) is the official voice for veterinary medical students.
-The CVM SGA is open to all veterinary students at LMU and welcomes proposals and participation from the entire student body.
+The LMU-CVM Student Government Association (SGA) is the official voice for veterinary students.
+The LMU-CVM SGA is open to all veterinary students at LMU and welcomes proposals and participation from the entire student body.
 SGA is responsible for dispersing funds for student activities; acting as liaison for the veterinary student body; promoting veterinary medicine; supporting club and classroom activities; and working to improve the quality of life for all LMU-CVM students.
-Students serving as SGA officers, club presidents, student ambassadors, CVM representatives at national meetings, or in any similar position must maintain at least a 75% average in their coursework.
-For the purposes of this requirement, the average will be calculated using the actual percentage grades achieved in each course/system, similar to the method for calculating class rank.
-An officer whose grade average falls below 75% will have to resign.
 Veterinary students are encouraged to develop, organize, and participate in student associations and government organizations; however, students may not hold more than one elected position at the same time.
 Elections for offices are held each spring for the following year.
 The LMU-CVM Office of Student Services and Admissions is responsible for providing the support for these associations or organizations.
 Every student organization is required to have a faculty advisor.
-The advisor for SGA is the Associate Dean of Student Services and Admissions.
+The advisor for SGA is the Associate Dean of Students.